Jitendra-Kumar7078/e-commerce/README.md

 💳 Payment Integration
 This project uses the Razorpay API for payment processing.
 To use it, ensure you have your RAZORPAY_KEY_ID and RAZORPAY_KEY_SECRET configured in the backend environment.

-How to add this to your GitHub:
-Open VS Code.

-Create a new file named README.md (if not already there).

-Paste the content above.

-Run these commands in your terminal:

-Bash

-git add README.md
-git commit -m "Add professional README for Fashion Adda" git push origin main

 Order Tracking: Monitor and manage customer orders in real-time.

-User Management: Overview of registered users on the platform.